 If you are looking to switch to a meat-free lifestyle and adopt a vegetarian or vegan diet plan, listen up.

-A recent poll commissioned by the Vancouver Humane Society shows that 33 per cent of Canadians, or almost 12 million (!), are either already vegetarian or eating less meat.
+A recent poll commissioned by the Vancouver Humane Society shows that 33 per cent of Canadians, or almost 12 million, are either already vegetarian or eating less meat.
 That figure includes eight per cent who identify as vegetarian or mostly vegetarian, as well as 25 per cent who state that they are trying to eat less meat.

-According to the study, another five percent claim they are “definitely interested” in following a vegetarian diet somewhere in their future, while 10 per cent state they follow a diet which is largely inclined towards vegetarianism.
+According to the study, another five per cent claim they are “definitely interested” in following a vegetarian diet somewhere in their future, while 10 per cent state they follow a diet which is largely inclined towards vegetarianism.

 You Might Be Healthier Overall…

-According to the American Dietetic Association, a vegetarian diet is, “healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of diseases,” including heart disease, cancer, obesity and type 2 diabetes.
+According to the American Dietetic Association, a vegetarian diet is “healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of diseases,” including heart disease, cancer, obesity and type 2 diabetes.

-Indeed, an evidence-based review from the Academy of Nutrition and Dietetics found that a vegetarian diet is associated with a lower risk of death from heart disease.
+An evidence-based review from the Academy of Nutrition and Dietetics found that a vegetarian diet is associated with a lower risk of death from heart disease.
 Plus, vegetarians have lower blood pressure, and lower rates of hypertension and type 2 diabetes than meat eaters.
 Vegetarians also tend to have a lower body mass index, lower overall cancer rates and lower risk of chronic disease.